Nitromethane: Uses

+Solvent and stabilizer

-As an organic solvent, it is considered to be highly polar (εr = 36 at 20 °C and μ = 3.5 Debye) but is aprotic and possesses very low Lewis basicity.
-Thus, it is a rare example of a polar solvent that is also weakly coordinating.
-This makes it useful for dissolving positively charged, strongly electrophilic species.
-However, its relatively high acidity and explosive properties (see below) limit its applications.
+The major application is as a stabilizer in chlorinated solvents.
+As an organic solvent, nitromethane has an unusual combination of properties: highly polar (εr = 36 at 20 °C and μ = 3.5 Debye) but aprotic and weakly basic.
+This combination makes it useful for dissolving positively charged, strongly electrophilic species.
+It is a solvent for acrylate monomers, such as cyanoacrylates (more commonly known as "super-glues").